9P9/Discord-QR-Token-Logger/README.md

 # 📝 License

-The actual repository is _unlicensed_, it mean **all rights are reserved** and it is not Open Source or Free.
+The actual repository is _unlicensed_, it mean **all rights are reserved** and it is not Open Source.
 You cannot modify or redistribute this code without **explicit** permission from the copyright [holders](https://github.com/9P9/Discord-QR-Token-Logger/graphs/contributors).
 Violating this rule may lead our intervention according to [Github Terms of Service — User-Generated Content — Section D.3](https://github.com/github/docs/blob/e905a7d3ca27b2128abe62e4999816554fd0a680/content/site-policy/github-terms/github-terms-of-service.md?plain=1#L107-L108)

 # 💡 Other projects